chhantyal/chhantyal.github.io/source.md

 It was even on [Hacker News] front page.
 - [Code Syntax Highlighter] - Confluence plugin for better code syntax highlighting.

-All other open source projects are on Github.
+All other open source projects are on Github, including source for [this website].

 ### Social